 34) Visit New York-New York Hotel & Casino

 Situated on the world-famous Las Vegas Strip, the New York-New York Hotel & Casino brings the energy and excitement of the Big Apple to Sin City.
-The hotel features large-scale replicas of some of New York City’s most iconic landmarks, including the Statue of Liberty, the Brooklyn Bridge, and the Chrysler Building.
+The hotel features large-scale replicas of New York City’s most iconic landmarks, including the Statue of Liberty, the Brooklyn Bridge, and the Chrysler Building.

 See Related: Best Girls Trip Destinations Around the World